Every default keybinding, grouped by scope.

 Cmd+L | Toggle launcher (on focused pane) |

-atrium note new --open.
-Once open, the sidebar has its own keyboard surface:
+Once the notepad is open, its sidebar has its own keyboard surface:

 ↑ /